ForestAdmin/documentation/reference-guide/models/relationships/README.md

 If you installed Forest Admin within a **Rails** app, then all the relationships defined in your ActiveRecord models are supported out of the box.
 Check the official [Rails documentation](https://guides.rubyonrails.org/association\_basics.html) to create new ones.

 If you installed Forest Admin directly on a database, then most relationships should have been [automatically generated](./#lumber-relationship-generation-rules).
-However, dependiinig on your database nature and structure, you may have to add some manually.
+However, depending on your database nature and structure, you may have to add some manually.

 ## Adding relationships (databases only)